Cornelius Shea: Teamsters presidency: 1904

-1904 also proved to be a troublesome year for Shea.

 On July 12, 1904, 18,000 members of the Amalgamated Meat Cutters working in the meatpacking industry in Chicago walked off the job to win higher wages.
 The contract for the packinghouse drivers belonging to the Teamsters union had expired on June 1, 1904, and the ongoing strike by the butcher workmen led the drivers to fear for their own contract talks.
 On July 25, 1904, the packinghouse drivers asked the international Teamsters union to sanction a strike.
 On July 26, Shea agreed to let them walk out the next day, declaring that the walkout was not a sympathy strike but "It is, therefore, to protect ourselves" and prevent the packers from breaking the union.
 The meatpackers, however, brought in several thousand African American strikebreakers.
 With meatpacking plants operating at about 40 percent of capacity, the strike began to falter.
 On August 8, Shea ordered the ice wagon and market drivers to strike in support of the butcher workmen.
 The hope was that, with no refrigeration and delivery slowed, the meat would spoil and the packers would be forced to come to the bargaining table.
 On the afternoon of August 9, riots occurred throughout the afternoon and evening in Chicago, and a number of strikers and strikebreakers were assaulted or wounded by gunfire.

 As the strike collapsed, Shea rushed to Chicago from Indianapolis.
 He ordered the ice wagon drivers back to work on August 10, and announced that Teamster drivers would deliver any meat butchered prior to the strike.
 Large amounts of meat began to move through the city on August 13.
 On August 18, 4,000 strikers and their supporters rioted for two hours outside the Chicago stockyards, causing numerous injuries.
 Some local Teamster leaders tried to lead the ice and market wagon drivers back out on strike, but Shea denounced them and successfully appealed to the drivers to stay on the job.
 To keep union members in line, however, Shea reiterated his pledge that no meat butchered after the start of the strike would be hauled.
-Meat wagons, which had started rolling through the city again two weeks earlier, now remained in the barns.
 Despite this, the strike collapsed on September 6, 1904, when the Amalgamated Meat Cutters went back to work without a contract.

 In the midst of the strife in Chicago, Cornelius Shea was re-elected by acclamation on August 8, 1904, at the Teamsters convention in Cincinnati, Ohio.
 Under his leadership, the union had expanded to 821 locals in 300 cities, and the union's membership stood near 50,000 members (making it one of the largest unions in the United States).